numba/numba/docs/source/cuda/cuda_array_interface.rst

 * If there is no work enqueued on the data, then the ``stream`` entry may be either ``None``, or not provided.

-Optionally, to facilitate the User to relax the conformance to synchronization
+Optionally, to facilitate the User relaxing conformance to synchronization
 semantics:

 * Producers may provide a configuration option to always set ``stream`` to